 2. How to be Everything by Emilie Wapnick

 Admittedly, I haven’t read this book (yet).
-But Emilie is an awesome multipotentialite (another word for scanner) who believes that people should be free to pursue as many different interests, careers, and hobbies as they’d like.
+But Emilie is a multipotentialite (another word for scanner) who believes that people should be free to pursue as many different interests, careers, and hobbies as they’d like.
 Her blog is great, so I think the book would be great as well.
 I’ll be adding it to my library at some point in the near future (maybe a Christmas gift?
 Hint hint, nudge nudge).

 3. The Renaissance Soul by Margaret Lobenstine

 OK, I’ll have to admit that I haven’t read this one either, but it’s on my list, because by the description, it seems very similar to Refuse to Choose—it has exercises to help people like us finish tasks and pursue all of our many interests, guilt-free.

 If you’re a MultiTalented Writer, you must, of course, include books about writing in your library.
 But for those of us who write in multiple niches, a few extra books may be required.